 Employee Assistance Program (EAP) Records.

-The Employee Assistance Program (EAP), headquartered in the Safety and Health Center, Office of the Assistant Secretary for Administration and Management (OASAM), U.S. Department of Labor (DOL), 200 Constitution Avenue, N.W., Washington, DC 20210, and offices of designated EAP service providers located elsewhere in the Washington metropolitan area and Department s regions.
+The Employee Assistance Program (EAP), headquartered in the Human Resources Center, Office of the Assistant Secretary for Administration and Management (OASAM), U.S. Department of Labor (DOL), 200 Constitution Avenue, N.W., Washington, DC 20210, and offices of designated EAP service providers located elsewhere in the Washington metropolitan area and Department's regions.

 Note: DOL may elect to use, under an interagency agreement or other contractual arrangement, the counseling staff of another Federal, state, or local government, or private or community organization.
 This system does not cover EAP records of DOL employees (current or former) or their family members that are maintained by other Federal agencies.

 CATEGORIES OF INDIVIDUALS COVERED BY THE SYSTEM:

 DOL employees or their family members, who have been assessed, referred for treatment/rehabilitation or otherwise counseled regarding alcohol or drug abuse or other emotional health issues by an EAP counselor responsible for providing services to DOL employees or their family members.

 CATEGORIES OF RECORDS IN THE SYSTEM: